For more information, feel free to contact us:

-Smart region: Rethinking regionalism in the 21st century
+Smart regions: Rethinking regionalism in the 21st century

 It is time to take a critical look at the current regional orders, and ask difficult questions about their relevance, efficiency and effectiveness in dealing with the challenges of the 21st century.
 Systemic challenges such as terrorism, conflict and instability, nuclear non-proliferation, and economic inequality, among others, undoubtedly require a collective strategy.